mikehoo92/IPOArbitrage/README.md

 Aye Oo, Callie Yu, Fatimah Hasan, and Michael Husary were the main contributer for this project.
 The educational staff also assisted in pointing us in the right direction.

 ---

+## Summary

+From this application we were able to analyze how the 5 stocks and 5 currencies performed to determine if they would be worthy investments.
+Each of the 5 stocks performed well, but some greater than others.
+Upstart proved to be most volatile, yet returned the highest cumulative returns.
+Only one currency, the Canadian Dollar, did not devalue over the 30 day period.
+This means that the other four currencies devalued and would not be worth investing with.

+In future use and because of market volatily, this application could look at a larger timeframe and larger set of data to make a decision.
+A simulater using Monte Carlo Simulations could also be used to predict future performances of the 5 stocks and 5 currencies.

+---

 ## License